Technology Blockers That Harm Your Web Site Ranking

 Javascript

-Sites designed with links inside of Javascript also will not be listed by search engines unless these links are provided elsewhere on the page in standard hyperlink format (the menu above is designed with JavaScript, CSS and also HTML so it's viewable by all search engines).
+Sites designed with their menu links inside of Javascript will not be listed by search engines unless these links are provided elsewhere on the page in standard hyperlink format (the menu above is designed with JavaScript, CSS and also HTML so it's viewable by all search engines).

 Dynamic HTML